-Why September is a Good Time to Plan a Trip to Nainital
+Why September is the Best Time to Visit Nainital

 Timeless and ethereal, Nainital in Uttarakhand has long since been topping a traveler’s list of best places to visit in India.
 Meandering roads, emerald lakes, and indelible imprints of British colonialism make it stand out from the rest.

 A magnet for ardent roamers, avid trekkers, and passionate shutterbugs, Nainital stays teeming with visitors almost year-round.
 The month of September is an ideal time to visit this place as it features salubrious weather with less rainfall and enchanting scenic beauty around.

 Myth and mountain go hand in hand, one reason why Nainital turns into a turf attracting countless tourists from places far and wide in the September month.
 Nandashtami, a local religious event, brings it under the spotlight.
 Let us learn about the enigma of this festival.

 Nature (Prakriti), as per the Indian civilization, has been a manifestation of divine force.
 Rivers, mountains, and oceans are her wonders, which are way beyond the writings of a poet and a lens of a photographer.
 Unlike the British, who believed in building dak bungalows on mountaintops, Indian’s consider nature the footprints of the divine hence sublime and worth worshipping.

 Lot more than the view, climb, and exploration, mountains are moral instruments that give direction to life.
 They may elevate our heart or sway us into a silent dialogue with self; mountains possess virtue in their character and have the ability to leave stirring impacts.
 For thousands of years they have become godlike and have been the epicenters of dharmic (religious) practices.